Figure home equity review

 - Complete the questionnaire pop-up, and then select I agree.
 You’ll receive a prequalification decision within minutes.

-- If you choose to continue the loan process, Figure will still need to approve and accept the loan offer.
-If accepted, a representative will reach out to schedule either an e-notary session (if available in your area) or an in-person session to complete the paperwork.
+If you choose to continue the loan process, Figure will still need to approve and accept the loan offer.
+If accepted, a representative will reach out to schedule either an e-notary session if it’s available in your area or an in-person session to complete the paperwork.
+You must complete the process in 14 days or restart your application.

 - Maximum loan-to-value ratio of 50% if Figure is the first lien on the property